Multi-unit Residential Buildings: COVID-19 FAQs

 Can elevators still be used safely?

-Managers should assess their elevators to determine how many people may fit while still keeping a social distance of 6 feet.
+Managers should assess their elevators to determine how many people may fit while still keeping a physical distance of 6 feet.
 The maximum number of occupants should be posted inside and outside of the elevator, and easily seen by residents.
-If the required social distancing cannot be met, residents should use the elevator one person or one household at a time.
+If the required physical distancing cannot be met, residents should use the elevator one person or one household at a time.

 Should access to the building be restricted?